aspeer/WebDyne/doc/webdyne.md

 session_id()

 : Function.
 Returns the unique session id assigned to the browser.
 Call via \$self-\>session_id() from perl code.

 `$WEBDYNE_SESSION_ID_COOKIE_NAME`

 : Constant.
-Holds the name of the cookie that will be used to assign
-    the session id in the users browser.
+Holds the name of the cookie that will be used to assign the session id in the users browser.
 Defaults to "session".
 Set as per [WebDyne::Constants](#webdyne_constants) section.
-Resides in the
-    `WebDyne::Session::Constant` package namespace.
+Resides in the `WebDyne::Session::Constant` package namespace.

 Example:

+::: example
     <start_html>

     Session ID: !{! shift()->session_id() !}